 How We Test

-1. We installed each AC separately in the same wall position, as per manufacturer’s instructions and gave 24 hours for stabilization before testing.
+- We installed each AC separately in the same wall position, as per the manufacturer’s instructions and gave 24 hours for stabilisation before testing.

 Baseline Measurements